100 Useful Hawaiian Words + Phrases To Know Before Your Trip To Hawaii

 The most common form of poke is marinated tuna served in soy and sesame oil.
 This appetizer is a must try when in Hawaii and since you’ll find it on almost every menu, it won’t be hard to resist.

-Other food words in Hawaiian to now:
+Other pretty words in Hawaiian to know that are related to food:

 kaukau — food